Ovarian cancer

 Screening is not recommended in women who are at average risk, as evidence does not support a reduction in death and the high rate of false positive tests may lead to unneeded surgery, which is accompanied by its own risks.
 Those at very high risk may have their ovaries removed as a preventive measure.
 If caught and treated in an early stage, ovarian cancer is often curable.
 Treatment usually includes some combination of surgery, radiation therapy, and chemotherapy.
 Outcomes depend on the extent of the disease, the subtype of cancer present, and other medical conditions.
 The overall five-year survival rate in the United States is 49%.
 Outcomes are worse in the developing world.

 In 2020, new cases occurred in approximately 313,000 women.
 In 2019 it resulted in 13,445 deaths in the United States.
-Death from ovarian cancer increased globally between 1990 to 2017 by 84.2%.
+Death from ovarian cancer increased globally between 1990 and 2017 by 84.2%.
 Ovarian cancer is the second-most common gynecologic cancer in the United States.
 It causes more deaths than any other cancer of the female reproductive system.
 Among women it ranks fifth in cancer-related deaths.
 The typical age of diagnosis is 63.
 Death from ovarian cancer is more common in North America and Europe than in Africa and Asia.
 In the United States, it is more common in White and Hispanic women than Black or American Indian women.